 Second...The worlds LARGEST (Guinness says so) video game arcade is right in my back yard!
 And guess what...
 It's FUNSPOT!
 That's right.
 The same arcade (company at least) that I used to walk to from Grammy Fillion's house.
 Weir's Beach NH is home to the World's largest video game arcade.
 No more wishing the kids could see the classics in their beautiful cabinets.
 No more playing Gallaga, Ms Pac Man and Xevious on the same cabinet.
 Right in our backyard is the MECCA of all arcades.
 Funspot IS the arcade I remember.

 I can't wait to make our sojourn up to Weirs NH (1 hour away) this summer.
-Sure, we'll do the water slides, eat ice cream, play mini golf, enjoy the water, shop in the shops and eat fried dough.
-But for Daddy, the real treat will be opening my children's eyes (an my own) to a world of video game arcades.
+Sure, we'll do the water slides, eat ice cream, play mini golf, e

 -C